How you keeping? Come on in and get caught up!

 Making Rainbow Carbonara WITHOUT the recipe!
 Chefs vs Normal Guys | SORTEDfood

 There’s a drinking game to be had with this video, but if you take a shot every time Jamie Spafford‘s hand flies up in the air you could be in for a very rough hangover.
-Although, we at TenEighty are unsure how rainbow pasta can be four colours and one of those be black, the final product looks divine and we’d like some, please?
+Although we at TenEighty are a bit unsure how “rainbow” pasta can be four colours one of which is black, the final product looks divine and we’d like some, please?

-SORTEDfood are like a fine wine or a stilton, for as their channel gets older, it gets better.
-Every video is filled with food that looks so good but seems so simple, it’s harder than it looks, surely?
+SORTEDfood are like a fine wine or a Stilton, for as their channel gets older, it gets better.
+Every video is filled with food that looks so good but seems so simple – it has to be harder than it looks, surely?
 Microwave meals for us, we think.

 Want more?
 Duh, you obviously do…

 Bradley Birkholz is an American living in Cardiff.
-That’s something not a lot of people can say, so with his specific life experiences he’s interestingly poised to comment on this country and the subtle (or not so subtle) differences between the two.
-He talks about the sheer number of smokers here in the UK, which took some getting used to.
+That’s something not a lot of people can say, so with his specific life experiences he’s interestingly poised to comment on the subtle (or not so subtle) differences between the US and the UK – like the sheer number of smokers here in the UK, which he says took some getting used to.
 There’s a lot to dissect for people from both sides of the Atlantic.
-Are you from California and want to know about the perma-rain place that is Cardiff?
-Are you from the UK and wonder what this country is like for non-natives?
-This is for you!
+Are you from California and wanting to know about the perma-rain that is Cardiff’s weather?
+Are you from the UK and wondering what this country is like for non-natives?
+This video is for you!

-Lex Croucher has been put through the ringer by her own mental health in recent weeks.
+Lex Croucher has been put through the wringer by her own mental health in recent weeks.
 One of the ways she finds easiest to cope with it is to watch soothing TV.
-In this video, she talks through her top five shows that help her to calm down.
-All five are stellar choices, however, she does recognise that a couple of them could be perceived as problematic, eloquently speaking about why they still make her list.
+In this video, she talks through five shows that help her to calm down.
+All five are stellar choices, although she does recognise that a couple of them could be perceived as problematic, eloquently speaking about why they still make her list.
 That all being said, she’s put Andy Samberg in there.
 This list wins for that alone.
 That man is a goddamn delight.

-Will Carne has The Will Carne Show and this specific episode talks about the way certain movies *cough* Ready Player One *cough* try to cheat their way to a cinematic universe by overloading on references to create familiarity with the audience.
-This is just one of the topics on offer in this video and throughout Will speaks with such a confidence and knowledge of these subjects that it really seems almost effortless.
+Will Carne hosts The Will Carne Show, and this specific episode talks about the way certain movies (*cough* Ready Player One *cough*) try to cheat their way to a cinematic universe by overloading on references to create familiarity with the audience.
+This is just one of the topics on offer in this video, and throughout, Will speaks with such a confidence and knowledge of these subjects that it really seems almost effortless.